 we’re wonderful one times one

-Even the opening line here appears to be a contradiction or just plain nonsense, and as the following lines go on, Cummings seems to be utterly incoherent to an unsuspecting reader.
-“Anything’s righter / than books / could plan”, “and buds know better / than books / don’t grow”.
-So how can we read into Cummings poetry here?
+Even the opening line here appears to be a contradiction.
+Or just plain nonsense.
+And as the following lines go on, Cummings seems incoherent to the unsuspecting reader.
+“Anything’s righter / than books / could plan”.
+And, “and buds know better / than books / don’t grow”.
+So how can we read into Cummings poetry here? *Deep breaths*

-In this poem Cummings takes a stance against the type of sense and knowledge that is offered by books, instead choosing to dance in the unknowns of the natural world “and birds sing sweeter / than books / tell how”).
-Cummings also implicates a unity (nothing as something as one/ one’s everyanything so/ we’re wonderful one times one) of nature through his wordplay.
+In this poem, Cummings takes a stance against the type of sense and knowledge offered by books.
+Instead, he chooses to dance in the unknowns of the natural world “and birds sing sweeter / than books / tell how”.
+Cummings also implies a unity through his wordplay “nothing as something as one / one’s everyanything so / we’re wonderful one times one”.

-He almost frustratedly tries to use words in strange ways and even creates new words to try to express natural unity (and this is a theme throughout his works).
-But even with newly concocted words, the meaning is never greater than when meanings remain unspoken and allow ourselves to enjoy the rhythm of a “run skip around we go yes”.
-Cummings expresses a belief that we can know things (including the natural unity of nature) though only ever through our intuitions since our words will always fail to capture and explain them wholly.
+Almost frustratedly, he tries to use words in strange ways, even creating new words to try to express natural unity (a theme throughout his works).
+But even with newly concocted words, the sense is never as vivid as when meanings remain unspoken.
+It’s best instead if we allow ourselves to enjoy the rhythm (of a “run skip around we go yes”).
+Cummings believed strongly that we can intimately know the most important things in life (including the unity of nature), though only ever through our intuitions.

-One final point worth noting on this poem, which stands out throughout the entire oeuvre of Cummings’, is his play on certain types of association.
-This play on association can be seen as a kind of endorsement of symbolism, at least in so far as Cummings looks to evoke mental states, rather than representing, or allegorizing.
+One final point worth noting on this poem, which stands out throughout the oeuvre of Cummings’, is his play on certain associations.
+This play on associations can be seen as a kind endorsement of symbolism, at least in so far as Cummings looks to evoke mental states, rather than representing, or allegorising.